dotkom/monoweb/README.md

 ### [Auth0] How to sync user pool with OW

-The Cognito dispatcher should handle syncing its pool with the `ow_user` table automatically, but in cases where this doesn't happen, we can manually sync.

 1. Install Auth0 CLI
 2. Log into Auth0 with `auth0 login`
 3. Install PostGreSQL Client (for debian/ubuntu-based: `sudo apt install postgresql-client-14` (or later versions))